 - Instruct students and staff to contact their medical provider and follow CDC guidelines on quarantine and isolation procedures.
-Instruct them to get tested as soon as possible after they develop one or more COVID-19 symptoms, or if one of their household members or non-household close contacts has tested positive for COVID-19. - School will follow CDPH Health Order on COVID-19 testing for all unvaccinated staff members.
-Or if instructed by local public health agencies.
-All school staff members will be instructed to contact their medical provider, local city, county or testing company partners to schedule their Covid-19 test in accordance to the state and local health order. - Test results will be collected in a secured digital database system (MYLO) for evaluation, tracking and notifications.
-Internal contact tracing procedures included in this plan will be followed. - Real-time reverse-transcriptase Polymerase chain reaction (RT-PCR) is recommended by the Association of Public Health Laboratories (APHL) to be used for surveillance testing of asymptomatic essential workers and individuals due to the lower sensitivity of the Antigen-Rapid-Testing system in detecting COVID-19 virus in the early stage of infection.
-Rapid Antigen tests are now allowed performed at a point of care with reporting and tracking conditions in the CDPH Health Mandate issued August 11, 2021.
-See Health Order Mandate on page 26.
-Positive test results: - Student or employee that tests positive must be excluded from school for 10 days from symptom onset or test date, resolution of fever for at least 24 hours, without the use of feverreducing medications, and with improvement of other symptoms.
-CDPH option to shorten Isolation and Quarantine guidance are available for both students and staff.
-See page 17 for more details. - Require that parents/guardians and staff notify school administration immediately if the student or staff tested positive for COVID-19, or if one of their household members or non-household close contacts tested positive for COVID-19.
+Instruct them to get tested as soon as possible after they develop one or more COVID-19 symptoms, or if one of their household members or non-household close contacts has tested positive for COVID-19. - Test results will be collected in a secured digital database system (MYLO) for evaluation, tracking and notifications.
+Internal contact tracing procedures included in this plan will be followed. - Rapid Antigen tests are allowed and available for free in schoolfor students and staff.

+Positive test results:

-• Upon receiving notification that staff or a student has tested positive for COVID-19 or has been in close contact, with a COVID-19 case, follow steps in the Reporting Data Collection and Internal Contact Tracing Process below.
+- Student or employee that tests positive must be excluded from school for 10 days from symptom onset or test date, resolution of fever for at least 24 hours, without the use of fever-reducing medications, and with improvement of other symptoms.
+CDPH option to shorten Isolation and Quarantine guidance to five days are available for both students and staff. - Require that parents/guardians and staff notify school administration immediately if the student or staff tested positive for COVID-19, or if one of their household members or non-household close contacts tested positive for COVID-19. - Upon receiving notification that staff or a student has tested positive for COVID-19 or has been in close contact, with a COVID-19 case, follow steps in the Reporting Data Collection and Internal Contact Tracing Process below.